fnelson4314/Coding-Language-Notes/CodingLanguages/html_css.md

 }
 ```

-- ids are mainly used for styling elements that will be used once and once only as opposed to classes which are used multiple times.
  Pound signs are used instead of periods like with classes
 ```css
 #underline {
   border-bottom: 4px solid white;